307th Operations Group: Strategic Air Command

+307th B-29 during the Berlin Airlift (Note: Aircraft is Boeing B-29A-75-BN Superfortress, serial 44-62328 at RAF Lakenheath in 1948.)

 A 307th Bomb Group B-29 bombing a target in Korea, c.
 1951.

 Redesignated 307th Bombardment Group (Very Heavy).
 Activated on 4 August 1946 from the personnel and equipment of the 498th Bombardment Group.
 Assigned to Strategic Air Command at MacDill Air Force Base, Florida.
 Equipped with Boeing B-29 Superfortresses.
 Trained and developed antisubmarine tactics.
 Redesignated 307th Bombardment Group, Medium in May 1948.

 It deployed from MacDill on 1 August 1950 to Kadena Air Base on Okinawa for combat during the Korean War.
 The 307th was the third Strategic Air Command B-29 Superfortress group deployed, and was attached to Far East Air Forces.
 Attacked strategic objectives in North Korea, August–September 1950.
 After that, struck interdictory targets, including communications and supply centers, and supported UN ground forces by hitting gun emplacements and troop concentrations.
 During its combat deployment, the group had flown over 5800 sorties.
 Twenty-two planes were reported lost.